BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 201-250.md

 the senses failing, all of that is on the level of when you already took it for granted.

-So you cannot just say “I will un-take it” - or “I will just let go of it” -it’s not a matter of direct choice.
+So you cannot just say “I will un-take it”—or “I will just let go of it” -it’s not a matter of direct choice.
 But what you can do is first, stop acting out of the form being taken for granted; i.e. stop acting towards external pleasures, start practicing sense restraint, endure your senses and their own patigha, endure the pressure, and try to see it as impersonal as possible.

 Then if you become more accustomed to this, (which is what
-<span lang="pi">*samadhi*</span> is, basically - being unmoved, by
+<span lang="pi">*samadhi*</span> is, basically—being unmoved, by having
-having sufficiently endured it)- that is, more accustomed to the interior of your senses (which is all you ever had, there is no “exterior” to your own experience, it’s a contradiction in terms) then, being accustomed to this, stop resisting it, you can see it as simply “a thing there.”
+sufficiently endured it)- that is, more accustomed to the interior of your senses (which is all you ever had, there is no “exterior” to your own experience, it’s a contradiction in terms) then, being accustomed to this, stop resisting it, you can see it as simply “a thing there.”

-So it doesn’t mean “I need to become feminine in order to overcome my masculinity” or vice versa, no - that’s just you acting out of whatever you have, trying to deny it with the opposite.
+So it doesn’t mean “I need to become feminine in order to overcome my masculinity” or vice versa, no—that’s just you acting out of whatever you have, trying to deny it with the opposite.
 All you need to do is stop taking it for granted and stop assuming ownership of it.